-It is high in vitamin K, vitamin B6, magnesium and beta-carotene, an antioxidant that gets turned into vitamin A in the body.
+It’s high in vitamin K, vitamin B6, magnesium and beta-carotene, an antioxidant that gets turned into vitamin A in your body.

-Fiber content: 3.4 grams in a cup, or 2.8 grams per 100 grams.
-This is very high given the low calorie content of of carrots.
+Fiber content: 3.6 grams in one cup, or 2.8 grams per 100 grams.
+This is very high given their low calorie content (14).

 The beet, or beetroot, is a root vegetable that is high in various important nutrients, such as folate, iron, copper, manganese and potassium.

-Broccoli is a type of cruciferous vegetable, and is one of the most nutrient dense foods on the planet.
+Broccoli is a type of cruciferous vegetable and one of the most nutrient-dense foods on the planet.

 Other High-Fiber Vegetables

-Lentils are dirt cheap, and are among the most nutritious foods on earth.
-They are very high in protein and loaded with all sorts of important nutrients.
+Lentils are very cheap and among the most nutritious foods on earth.
+They’re very high in protein and loaded with many important nutrients.

 Kidney beans are a popular type of legume.
-Like other legumes, they are loaded with plant-based protein and various different nutrients.
+Like other legumes, they’re loaded with plant-based protein and various different nutrients.

 Split peas are made from the dried, split and peeled seeds of peas.

-The chickpea is another type of legume that is loaded with nutrients, including minerals and protein.
+The chickpea is another type of legume that’s loaded with nutrients, including minerals and protein.

 Other High-Fiber Legumes

-Most legumes are high in protein, fiber and all sorts of nutrients.
-When properly prepared, they are among the world's cheapest sources of quality nutrition.
+Most legumes are high in protein, fiber and various nutrients.
+When properly prepared, they’re among the world's cheapest sources of quality nutrition.

 Other high-fiber legumes include black beans (8.7%), edamame (5.2%), lima beans (5.3%) and baked beans (5.5%).

-It is loaded with all sorts of nutrients, including protein, magnesium, iron, zinc, potassium and antioxidants, to name a few.
+It’s loaded with many nutrients, including protein, magnesium, iron, zinc, potassium and antioxidants, to name a few.

-Oats may be the healthiest grain food on the planet.
-They are very high in vitamins, minerals and antioxidants.
+Oats are among the healthiest grain foods on the planet.
+They’re very high in vitamins, minerals and antioxidants.

 Other High-Fiber Grains